microsoft/SDN/Kubernetes/HOWTO-on-prem.md

 #### *Optional*: Customize Windows Node CIDR ####
-Modify the last of `start-kubelet.ps1` script to contain this parameter:
+If you are managing pod CIDRs manually, modify the last of `start-kubelet.ps1` script to contain this parameter:

     --pod-cidr=[pod CIDR for this node]